Eric’s been back in touch with his latest update on his multi level n scale layout.

 Hope this gives any beginners a few tips that can save hours of fiddling and frustration later.

-A huge thanks to Eric – his latest creation is really coming along.
+A huge thanks to Eric for sharing his multi level n scale layout – his latest creation is really coming along.
 Can’t wait to see what’s next.

 Next, Dangerous Dave has been enjoying the weather: